-Adele Nelson is an Assistant Professor in the Department of Art and Art History at the University of Texas at Austin.
+Adele Nelson is an Associate Professor in the Department of Art and Art History at the University of Texas at Austin, where she also serves as Associate Director of the Center for Latin American Visual Studies (CLAVIS) and faculty affiliate at the Lozano Long Institute for Latin American Studies (LLILAS).
 She received her BA in Portuguese and Brazilian Studies and Art Semiotics from Brown University and her MA and PhD in Art History from the Institute of Fine Arts, New York University.
 She specializes in twentieth and twenty-first century art of Latin America, with a focus on the postwar and contemporary art of Brazil.
-Her research and teaching interests include transnational exchange between Latin America, Europe, and the United States; the close study of objects; and the history of modern art institutions, exhibitions, and pedagogy.
+Her research and teaching interests include the intersections of art and social identity; the history of art institutions, exhibitions, and pedagogy; the close study of objects; transnational exchange; and theories of modernism and artistic activism.

 Dr. Nelson is the author of Forming Abstraction: Art and Institutions in Postwar Brazil (Studies on Latin American Art series, University of California Press, 2022), the 2023 Antonio Candido Prize recipient for the best humanities book from the Brazil Section, Latin American Studies Association.
 The book highlights the importance of exhibitionary and pedagogical institutions in the development of abstract art in Brazil in the 1940s and 1950s and illuminates the complex, strategic processes of citation and adaption of local and international forms.
 It ultimately demonstrates that Brazilian art institutions and abstract artistic groups—and their exhibitions of abstract art in particular—served as crucial loci for the articulation of societal identities in a newly democratic nation at the onset of the Cold War.